yay135/GTEx_NNLS_Deep_Learning/readme.md

 Datasets are partially released for confidentiality reasons.
 You can directly download the data and models using this link: https://drive.google.com/file/d/163WrkVO9-WS7i4U4xdvLRl7QeAkSdm5s/view?usp=sharing

-Or you can follow the steps bellow to download and configure models and data automatically.

-Note: Do not directly download the data folder into the project root folder, it will cause the following run steps to freeze.
-If you want to run the models with data use the following steps to configure data and models automatically.

 ## 3. How to use this repo
 ### 3.1 System requirements